dagflow-team/dayabay-analysis/README.md

     * `full.covmat.chi2cnp`: combined Neyman-Pearson's χ² with covariance matrix.
 The statistical part of the covariance matrix is defined according to [the corresponding paper](https://arxiv.org/pdf/1903.07185) (formula 18).

 **Warning**: some tests contain option `--profile-parameters`.
 This option activates profiling of parameters to obtain correct values of errors.
 It might take a long time.
 If you want to just test, remove `--profile-parameters` key.

-## More examples

-Following sections contains information about examples of [fitting/](scripts) and [plotting/](scripts).
-Description of these scripts is stored in [scripts/README.md](scripts/README.md).

-### Fitting scripts

-Each file contain information about best fit under assumption certain model configurations.
-Configurations are described in [scripts/README.md](scripts/README.md).
-Also, configurations are described before starting the fit command in shell script.

-After running script from [scripts/](scripts), you may compare results.
-Central values of best fit are stored under key `xdict`.
-Errors of best fit are stored under key `errordict` (errors obtained from covariance matrix) or `errordict_profiled` (errors obtained with Minos algorithm).

-### Plotting scripts

-This directory contains results of running [plots/plot_fit_2d.py](plots/plot_fit_2d.py) and [plots/plot_fit_dayabay_asimov.py] with file [results/fits/fit-result-stat-example.yaml](results/fits/fit-result-stat-example.yaml).

 ## Known issues